 During Mr. Dewey’s tenure, renovations were continued and completed on the Lodge, Bethany House, Lakeside Cottage, and the small Cook’s Cabin located next to the Frye House (Avis and Gerri’s home) on the south side of the property.
 LeTourneau twice purchased new property and embraced a new format of scheduling so that more than one group at a time could use the facilities and grounds.
 During this time, Mr. Dewey relied heavily on the staff family previously assembled by Mr. Seeley — Jack and Shirley Seabrook, Otto and Edie Krein, Avis Sowl, Gerri Moose, and Mrytle Van Riper— as LeTourneau entered the ’90s and reported to the boards of both LeTourneau and FLM.

-FLM began making regular use of the property, especially for summer camps for youth, adding new programs for children and introducing some specialty one-day programs, such as Ladies’ Luncheons.
+FLM began making regular use of the property, especially for summer camps for youth, adding new programs for children and introducing some specialty one-day programs.
+During this time, the bi-monthly ladies luncheons, now known as Blessed Hope, also began under the leadership of Jean Duliba and other local ladies with a heart for ladies ministry.
 On March 9, 1996, a serious fire destroyed the Dewey family apartment above the Dining Hall, and ensuing smoke and water damage rendered much of the Dining Hall below untenable.
 Even that very weekend, service to guests continued without interruption, and LeTourneau continued serving retreat groups weekly.
 That summer, a long-term tent was pitched alongside the Camp kitchen to serve meals underneath to summer groups, while construction of a new, expanded Dining Hall began, led by Colwell Brothers Construction of the Southern Tier.
 The Dining Hall project was financed with $450,000 solicited by FLM on LeTourneau’s behalf.
 The family housing was never replaced and in September of 1996, Ralph Dewey returned to his former field of education, stepping down as Camp director.

 The newly expanded Dining Hall, with space enough to seat and feed 300 guests at a time, as well as multi-purpose meeting space functionality, was dedicated in December of 1996.